 Coming out means potentially losing a lot.
-It is possible to lose one’s family (both immediate and extended), friends, home, job, etc. Coming out is never done without cost.
+It is possible to lose one’s family (both immediate and extended), friends, home, job, etc. Coming out never happens without some cost.
 At the very least, one’s self-image must be reinvented.

 Anger: This is not fair.
 This should not be happening to me.
 It messes up everything.
 People will not like me anymore.
-They will only see that I am gay and I can’t handle that.
+They will only see that I am gay, and I can’t handle that.
 Why me?
 I did not ask for this.
 I don’t want it.
 I won’t do it.